FAQ - SCHAUMBURG, IL

 What will happen during my first visit to the office?

 At your first appointment with Scharrington Dental, we will conduct an exam and consultation, which may include x-rays.
 Following your exam, your doctor will give you recommendations for your care and you’ll have the opportunity to discuss treatment options and ask questions.
-For more information about your first appointment, visit our New Patients page.
+For more information about your first appointment, visit our patient center page.

 Will I get my teeth cleaned on the first visit?